 The department has sought interpretative advice from the Australian Taxation Office (ATO) in relation to the income taxation status of the scholarship program.
 In accordance with the advice from the ATO, the scholarship program meets the requirements of an income tax exempt study allowance.

-However, it will be the responsibility of successful applicants to apply for an individual private ruling for an exemption from income tax to their the department People with a Disability Leadership Scholarship Program from the Australian Taxation Office.
+However, it will be the responsibility of successful applicants to apply for an individual private ruling for an exemption from income tax to their DJR People with a Disability Scholarship Program from the Australian Taxation Office.